“How do I know my metal roof won’t puncture during a hailstorm?”

 - Class C – “Roof coverings are effective against light fire test exposures.
 Under such exposures, roof coverings of this class afford a light degree of fire protection to the roof deck, do not slip from position, and are not expected to produce flying brands.”

-Most, if not all, metal roofing and wall systems are Class A fire-rated and noncombustible, making it the most resistant to catching on fire.
+Most metal roofing and wall systems are Class A fire-rated and noncombustible, making them the most resistant to combustion and catching on fire.

 Industry Standards & Testing for Paint Specifications

-Metal roofing paint systems come with their own standards and testing to ensure success of a paint system.
-We won’t dive too deep into these standards, but just know that there are a lot of them and are the responsibility of the paint company, such as Valspar or PPG, to have tested before it’s ever coated on a metal coil.
+Metal roofing paint systems come with standards and testing that ensure the success of a paint system.
+We won’t dive too deep into these standards, but just know that there are various.
+However, adhering to them is the responsibility of the paint company, such as Sherwin-Williams, to test before the paint ever reaches a metal coil.

 Metal roofing paint systems endure stringent testing, like the natural outdoor exposure test in the photo, to ensure the paint system stands up to chalking, fading, chipping, peeling, and other overall failures.

-For example, a standard two-coat Kynar/Hylar paint system (PVDF) typically adheres to the following standards set forth by ASTM:
+For example, a standard two-coat polyvinylidene fluoride (PVDF) typically adheres to the following standards set forth by ASTM:

 - Humidity – ASTM D2247